CalthorpeAnalytics/urbanfootprint/README-cloud.md

     sudo su - calthorpe # become the calthorpe user fab -f footprint/installer localhost switch_to_dev

-**You will then access your UF instance at the following URL:** [http://YOUR-IP-HERE/fp/](http://YOUR-IP-HERE/fp/)

 In development mode you will see a Sproutcore application page with a menu of available options.
 Select the "fp" option and

-To reverse this run:
+To switch back to production mode this run:

     sudo su - calthorpe # become the calthorpe user fab -f footprint/installer localhost switch_to_prod

+**NOTES:**
+* in "Production Mode" access your UF instance at the following URL: [http://YOUR-IP-HERE/footprint/](http://YOUR-IP-HERE/footprint/)
+* in "Development Mode" access your UF instance at the following URL: [http://YOUR-IP-HERE/fp/](http://YOUR-IP-HERE/fp/)

 # Using UF